Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Distance measurement analysis/README.md

 ![Image](image1.png)

 ## How to use the sample
 Choose a unit system for the measurement in the segmented control.
-Click any location in the scene to start measuring.
-Move the mouse to an end location, and click to complete the measure.
-Click a new location to clear and start a new measurement.
+Long press any location in the scene to start measuring.
+Then drag to an end location, and lift your finger to complete the measure.
+Tap a new location to clear and start a new measurement.

 ## How it works
 To measure distances with the `AGSLocationDistanceMeasurement` analysis: